dan2105/FFAnalysis/docs/Tutorial.md

 </details>

 FastFrames can also assist with the creation of `TLorentzVector` (TLV) containers from the individual particles `pT`, `eta`, `phi`, `e` containers.
+In FastFrames we assume that `eta` and `phi` are not affected by systematic variations.
 You just need to add the following line to the general block:

 <div style="background-color:rgb(227, 253, 237); padding: 15px; border-radius: 6px; margin-bottom: 15px; border-left: 4px solid rgb(8, 191, 41);">
 <strong style="color:rgb(1, 142, 32);"></strong>